 Tips for baking muffins

-Allow your muffins to cool for at least 10 minutes before removing them from the baking pan.
-If you remove them too soon, they may fall apart.
+- Allow your muffins to cool for at least 10 minutes before removing the from the baking pan. if you remove them too soon, they may fall apart.

 Frequently asked questions